michelfernandez/cove/site/content/english/identification.md

 ---
-title: Identity verification for QES – Skribble makes it easy
+title: Identity verification for electronic signing
-description: The qualified electronic signature (QES) requires the signing party to verify his or her identity.
-Skribble offers suitable means of identification for every business context.
+description: Each e-signature must be uniquely attributable to one person.
+Therefore, Skribble requires the identification of the signatories.
+The procedures differ depending on the application.
 slug: identification
 # opengraph image (for facebook and twitter)
 og_image: og/og-skribble-identification.jpg